draktuls/expresso-prj/README.md

 # Expresso
 Very simple note express app.
-Some admin functionalities addedd for extra spicyness.
+Some admin functionalities added for extra spicyness.
 ## Running
 Have a docker installed and run build script.
-The application will be available on the port *8000*
+The application will be available on the port **8000**

 If you are not comfortable using docker you could do it manually.
 You need sqlite3 and npm installed.